How to spend a week in Brisbane and beyond

 Making your grand entrance at Brisbane Airport (approx. 30 minutes away) and head to Brisbane City for the start of your week-long adventure in Queensland’s capital.

-If you’re wondering where Brisbane’s postcard-worthy photos are taken, a trip to South Bank will answer your question.
-Simply get off at the South Bank CityCat stop and greet the 17 hectares of parklands overlooking the city.
+If you’re looking for a beach in the middle of the city, South Bank is a must.
+Simply get off at the South Bank CityCat stop and greet the 17 hectares of parklands overlooking the city (find your way using this guide).

-If you consider yourself a culture vulture, then you’ll want to book ahead for a show at the Queensland Performing Arts Centre (QPAC).
+Self-professed culture vulture?
+Book in for a show at the Queensland Performing Arts Centre (QPAC).
 Home to the Queensland Theatre Company, Queensland Ballet, Queensland Symphony Orchestra, and Opera Queensland, the centre features a year-round menu of productions from circus shows to Broadway performances.

 DAY 2: CITY SLICKIN’